-To receive veterans benefits for a physical or mental impairment, you must establish a service connection to your health condition.
-At the law firm of Chisholm Chisholm & Kilpatrick LTD, our lawyers will fight to help you get all of the VA benefits you deserve.
+To receive veterans benefits for a physical or mental impairment, you must establish service connection for your health condition.
+At the law firm of Chisholm Chisholm & Kilpatrick LTD, our lawyers will fight to help you get the VA benefits you deserve.

-VA provides compensation to veterans who have a disability or disease that is related to his or her period of military service.
+VA provides compensation to veterans who have a disability or disease that is related to their period of military service.
 A disability or disease related to a veteran’s period of military service is otherwise known as service connection or a service-connected disability.
-There are several bases, according to VA law, for veterans to establish entitlement to service-connected disability.
-For example, VA law will entitle a veteran to an award of service connection if he or she can establish the following:
+There are several bases, according to VA law, for veterans to establish entitlement to a service-connected disability.
+For example, VA law will entitle a veteran to an award of service connection if they can establish the following:

 - a current disability; and,